Callbra01/DigiProtoAssignment1/markdown/DigiProto_Assignment1.md

 # Difficulties

 1. Sedan car asset had texture troubles, not using that asset anymore in favour of a more low-poly asset
+2. Texture troubles turned out to be a result of the scene, therefore new scene has been made and track will
+	be assembled from scratch

 # Final Documentation Goals